hannibal002/SkyHanni/CONTRIBUTING.md

 1. Go to `.gradle/`.
 2. Create a text file `private.properties`.
-3. Write `skyhanni.multi-version=compile` into the file.
+3. Write `hanni.multi-version=compile` into the file.
 4. Reload Gradle.
 5. Go into newly Created Run Config `Minecraft Client (:1.21.5)`.
 6. Change the java version from `8` to `21 Temurin`.

 ### Technical Explanation

-You might have noticed that while the SkyHanni source code is found in `src/`, the actual tasks for compiling, building and running the mod are located in a subproject called `1.8.9`.
-This is because SkyHanni is preparing for the eventual fall of 1.8.9 (via the foraging update or otherwise).
+You might have noticed that while the Hanni source code is found in `src/`, the actual tasks for compiling, building and running the mod are located in a subproject called `1.8.9`.
+This is because Hanni is preparing for the eventual fall of 1.8.9 (via the foraging update or otherwise).

 To do so (while not disrupting regular development) we use [preprocessor](https://github.com/Deftu/RM-Preprocessor).
 Preprocessor